sbslee/pypgx/docs/commands.rst

 Description
 -----------

 Extract CPIC guidelines using PharmGKB API.
+There are no required arguments.

 Options
 -------